kaisadilla/judith/.info/spec.md

 Note that, as interfaces are open-ended by design, it is not possible to exhaustively test an interface type, because nothing guarantees that new subtypes of the interface will be created by other libraries or at runtime.

 ### Class
+TODO: Small redesign where private is the default and you decide when to make a field public immutable or public mutable.

 Classes are the most complex type in Judith.
 They represent state machines, whose behavior is encapsulated and controlled by the class.
 For this purpose, classes feature privacy rules and methods.
+While structs represent containers for data, classes represent black boxes that do operations and produce results without necessarily exposing the implementation behind it.

 #### Fields
 Just like structs, classes contain fields.
 However, class fields behave in a different way: